KevinWorkman/HappyCoding/tutorials/javascript/_posts/2017-01-09-libraries.md

 tags: [tutorial, javascript, libraries]
 previousPost: /tutorials/javascript/if-statements
 nextPost: /tutorials/javascript/fetch
-lastUpdated: 2021-03-19
+updated: 2022-02-13
 ---

 {% include toc.md %}

 Now you know how to write JavaScript code, and how to use functions like `getElementById()` to make your webpage interactive.
-Also remember [using objects](/tutorials/p5js/using-objects) and [creating classes](/tutorials/p5js/creating-classes) from the [p5.js tutorials](/tutorials/p5js)!
+You also know how to use `for` loops and arrays.

-This tutorial takes all of that and shows you how to use JavaScript libraries.
+This tutorial introduces JavaScript libraries, which lets you take advantage of code that's already written by other people.

 # Loading JavaScript